PaulKinlan/paul.kinlan.me/content/2016-12-22-2016-devrel-year-in-review.markdown

 snazzy interfaces.
 We have the best platform for people to create these experiences and we have the broadest reach.
 Let's show them why and how to web.

+I want the web to win, I want developers to be successful and I want every person on the planet to benefit from universal access to the web of content, information, entertainment and function.

 These are just some of the goals that as an industry I would love us to share and is what I am going to work towards.
 Onward to 2017!